raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 ---
-title: "Reflections on State Machines"
+title: "Reflections on State Machine Behaviour (in progress)"
 layout: default
-tags: [allonge, noindex]
+tags: [allonge]
 ---

 In "[How I Learned to Stop Worrying and ❤️ the State Machine][forde]," we built an extremely basic [state machine][fsm] to model a bank account.